ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

     ![postman headers](./assets/gold_codes.png)

 1. We definitely don't want to allow just anyone to access these codes!
 Let's lock this endpoint down.
 If you remember, Express is made up of a series of middleware calls.
 We can inject whatever middleware we want within a route.
 Let's take advantage of this and have `express-jwt` check for a valid JWT token with every request to this route.
-Insert the following into the parameters of your `router.get` method.
+Insert the following into the parameters of your `router.get` method of `controllers/api.js`.

-    ```js
-    jwtCheck({ secret: process.env.JWT_SECRET })
-    ```

     Make sure your route looks like this now: